 - Checkpoint Starvation: Hard mode cuts down the number of pens available, making it much more strenuous on your progress.
 In Real mode, the game eliminates your ability to save your game by removing the pens altogether.

 - The Corruption: It doesn't affect the living, but the war crimes committed by Japanese solders on the ground of the school turned the feng shui into an outright malevolent force that, even sealed, turns ghosts malevolent and creates the Eldritch Location nature of the school.

 - Cruel and Unusual Death: The first thing you see the janitor do is brutally beat a student to death then giggle about it.
 You're next.

-- Dark Is Not Evil: Not ALL the ghosts want you dead
+- Dark Is Not Evil: Not all the ghosts want you dead

 - Demonic Possession: Implied by a note from the janitor mentioning that he doesn't remember patrolling the school at night and he hopes that he's not contributing to the rising number of deaths at the school.
 It later turns out that they're possessed by demons summoned to guard the elemental seals.

-- Death by Falling Over: ...The fourth floor's broken guard rails.
+- Death by Falling Over: The fourth floor's broken guard rails.
 Doesn't stick.
-The mother comes back though she can't run.
+The mother comes back, though she can't run.